jeppebayer/EcoGenetics/docs/02_04_genome_assembly_and_annotation.md

 - The repbase (curated repeat sequence database) is stored in the cluster /home/jilong/spider2/faststorage/social_spiders_2020/data/public_data/repbase
 - I use the repbase combined with repeatmodeler generated database to do repeatmasking.
 But in my case, I didn't see a huge difference in using repbase or not

+### BRAKER2

+The config/ directory from AUGUSTUS can be accessed with the variable AUGUSTUS_CONFIG_PATH.
+BRAKER2 requires this directory to be in a writable location, so if that is not the case, copy this directory to a writable location, e.g.: cp -r /home/jepe/miniconda3/envs/genome_annotation/config/ /absolute_path_to_user_writable_directory/ export AUGUSTUS_CONFIG_PATH=/absolute_path_to_user_writable_directory/config

+Due to license and distribution restrictions, GeneMark and ProtHint should be additionally installed for BRAKER2 to fully work.
+These packages can be either installed as part of the BRAKER2 environment, or the PATH variable should be configured to point to them.
+The GeneMark key should be located in /home/jepe/.gm_key and GENEMARK_PATH should include the path to the GeneMark executables.

 [Previous](02_03_initial_analysis_procedure.md) | [Next](03_00_terminology.md)